-Irritation of the skin leads to problems down the line and speeds up ageing, which is exactly what we want to avoid with skincare.
-Anything that disrupts the skin’s natural process, that is toxic, carcinogenic, or harmful in any way is doing harm to your skin and your body.
-As such Esoterance ensures that every single ingredient that goes into our products is meticulously researched to ensure that it is completely safe, for you as well as being environmentally-friendly.
+As such Esoterance ensures that every single ingredient that goes into our products is meticulously researched to ensure that it is completely safe for you, as well as being environmentally-friendly.
 Here is a list of common cosmetic ingredients that Esoterance completely avoids and why:

 Phthalates

 Phthalates are used in cosmetics as lubricants/softeners.
-They are known to be endocrine and hormone disruptors linked to breast cancer and reproductive birth defects in males and females.
+Certain types of phthalates are known to be endocrine and hormone disruptors linked to breast cancer and reproductive birth defects in males and females.
 Unfortunately, this is included in many “fragrances” so it is hard to detect in products, which again is also why Esoterance does not use any fragrances.

 Silicone